IRMAC: Interpretable Refined Motifs in Binary Classification for Smart Grid Applications: The proposed methodology

-The proposed methodology is summarised in the high-level block diagram in Fig.~\ref{fig_block_overall}.
-First, an accurate and fast motif extracting method, called Refined Motif (RM) hereafter, is developed to reduce the dimension of the electricity time series.
-In the RM method, a different pattern similarity measurement is proposed by combining power system domain knowledge with temporal dynamics of the time series to extract features.
-In addition, unlike the Nearest-Neighbour-based methods looking for the closest patterns, the RM technique discovers the most repeated patterns.
-Second, with the exact motif discovered by the RM method, a linear-complex classification model is proposed to identify rooftop solar PV users, which includes weight parameters and a threshold to provide classification results.
-The rest of the section will introduces the two middle steps in detail.
+First, an accurate and fast sub-pattern extracting method is developed to reduce the dimension of the electricity time series.
+In this method, a different similarity measure is proposed by combining power system domain knowledge with temporal dynamics of the time series to extract features.
+In addition, unlike the Nearest-Neighbour-based methods looking for the closest patterns as motifs, this technique discovers the most \emph{repeated} patterns during the time intervals of interest, which is called \emph{Refined Motif} (RM) hereafter.
+For instance, in the rooftop PV identification problem, each user's most repeated sub-pattern is extracted from one year of data considering daytime features, as in Figure \ref{fig_block_overall}.
+Second, with the features discovered by the RM method, a linear-complex classification model is proposed to identify users' types, which includes weight parameters and a threshold to provide classification results, e.g., the solar user or non-solar user, as shown in Figure \ref{fig_block_overall}.
+Section \ref{sec: RM-discovery} and Section \ref{ML} will introduce the two middle steps in detail.
+Section \ref{sec: systematic advantages} addresses a systematic solution of computing RM discovery at users' end and implement the classification process at applications' end.